Skip to content

 General Information

-These programs save students and families money on college tuition, reduce the time needed to complete post-secondary degrees, and ease the academic transition from high school to college.
-Sheridan partners with local schools to ensure that the classes offered align with students’ goals and that credits can transfer.
-Students and parents work with high school counselors and Sheridan College representatives to enroll each semester.
+These opportunities save students and families money on college tuition, reduce the time needed to complete post-secondary degrees, and ease the academic transition from high school to college.
+Sheridan partners with local high schools to ensure that the classes offered align with students’ goals.
+Students and parents work with High School Counselors and Dual & Concurrent Advisors to enroll each semester.

 Joseph Mueller